Delaware Officials Call For Federal Investigation Into Controversial Traffic Stop Involving Delaware State University Lacrosse Team In Georgia

 DOVER, Del.
 (CBS) — There are growing calls for a federal investigation into a controversial traffic stop in Georgia.
 Body camera video shows Georgia deputies searching a bus carrying students from Delaware State University, a historically Black college.

-Under Georgia law, an officer has to suspect a crime is happening before turning a traffic stop into a criminal investigation.READ MORE: Woman Found Dead Inside Maple Shade Motel In Suspected Homicide
+Under Georgia law, an officer has to suspect a crime is happening before turning a traffic stop into a criminal investigation.READ MORE: Raising Cane's Opens First Pennsylvania Store In University City

 Delaware officials are calling for a full federal investigation.